justinglobal/shirt_factory/proposal.md

   **Week 1 & 2**

 3. Make shirt database and connect to functioning test module and page.
+  * Begin testing first shirt design generator
   **Week 2 & 3**

 4. Create and style site pages
-  * home - most work intensive b/c of interactivity in shirt designer section
+  * home - start with *one* shirt design generator, ASCII art module
-  * order form
+  * order form page
-  * gallery
+  * gallery page
   **Week 3 & 4**

-5. ?
-Add other design function modules
-  - This depends on what I do first
-  * Oregon Trail, ASCII, and glitch modules
+5. Connect and test gallery and order page
   **Week 4 & 5**

-6. Connect and test gallery
-  **Week 5**

-7. Set up order processing
+6. Refine design and Set up order processing
   - Mostly outside of project scope...this is something that gives user an end point
   - Clicking on shirt in gallery takes user to order form for shirt **Week 5**

+7. Add other design generators
+    * Oregon Trail and glitch modules
+    * Investigate full shirt designer interface
+  **Week 5**

-Fail point: Javascript interaction for shirt designer sections
+Extended Goal: Javascript interaction for shirt designer sections
-  - This goal may fail because I don't know exactly what to use and much work it takes
+  - I don't know exactly what to use and much work it takes
     * Resize and reposition image, alter generator effects via slide
-  Mitigation:
-    - If the interactive shirt design elements cannot be finished on time, I will make a static image from the python modules.
-The user will have to transform/resize their image using other means before they upload, and they will not be able to change the position of the output design on the shirt.